jhawaritvik/LawAI/README.md

     *   This is the main entry point for asking questions.
     *   When you ask a question, the script first embeds your query into a vector.
     *   It then queries the Supabase table to retrieve the most relevant document chunks (the "context").
-    *   Finally, it constructs a prompt containing your question and the retrieved context, sends it to the Gemini Pro model, and prints the generated answer.
+    *   Finally, it constructs a prompt containing your question and the retrieved context, sends it to a Groq Llama model (by default `llama-3.3-70b-versatile`), and prints the generated answer.

 ## Setup